Sequential Monte Carlo approximations of Wasserstein--Fisher--Rao gradient flows: Abstract

 \section{Abstract}

 We consider the problem of sampling from a probability distribution $\pi$.
 It is well known that this can be written as an optimisation problem over the space of probability distribution in which we aim to minimise the Kullback--Leibler divergence from $\pi$.
 We consider several partial differential equations (PDEs) whose solution is a minimiser of the Kullback--Leibler divergence from $\pi$ and connect them to well-known Monte Carlo algorithms.
 We focus in particular on PDEs obtained by considering the Wasserstein--Fisher--Rao geometry over the space of probabilities and show that these lead to a natural implementation using importance sampling and sequential Monte Carlo.
-We propose a novel algorithm to approximate the Wasserstein--Fisher--Rao flow of the Kullback--Leibler divergence which empirically outperforms the current state-of-the-art.
-We study tempered versions of these PDEs obtained by replacing the target distribution with a geometric mixture of initial and target distribution and show that these do not lead to a convergence speed up.
+We propose a novel algorithm to approximate the Wasserstein--Fisher--Rao flow of the Kullback--Leibler divergence and conduct an extensive empirical study to identify when this algorithms outperforms other popular Monte Carlo algorithms.

+\paragraph*{Acknowledgements} The authors would like to thank Deniz Akyildiz, Paula Cordero Encinar, Nikolas N\"usken, Anna Korba, Linfeng Wang for helpful discussions.
+The authors gratefully acknowledge the mathematical research institute MATRIX in Australia where part of this research was performed.